PepsiPistol/TicTacToe/docs/AdministrationManual.md

 ## Introduction
-Welcome to the Tic-Tac-Toe Administration manual.
+Welcome to the Tic-Cat-Dog Administration manual.
 Use this manual for instructions on how to use and administer our version of the classic game of Tic-Tac-Toe.